jundalisay/sp/content/en/research/indian/gospel/chapter-16c.md

 Story of Prahlada
 M. had been staying at Dakshineswar with Sri Ramakrishna.
 The Master was sitting in his room, listening to the life of Prahlada, which Ramlal was reading from the Bhaktamala.
 M. was sitting on the floor.
-Rākhāl, Lātu, and Harish were also in the room, and Hazra was on the verandah.
+Rakhal, Lātu, and Harish were also in the room, and Hazra was on the verandah.
 While listening to the story of Prahlada's love for God, Sri Ramakrishna went into an ecstatic mood.
 Hiranyakasipu, the king of the demons and father of Prahlada, had put his son to endless